5antelope/H-Pipe/doc/new_proposal.md

 ### SUMMARY
 **H-Piper** is our final project for 15418.

-We are going to build a powerful, flexible, generic,and highly-balanced framework for deep learning Nets, in [Halide](http://halide-lang.org/).
+We are going to build a powerful, flexible, generic, and highly-balanced framework for deep learning Nets, in [Halide](http://halide-lang.org/).
 We named our framework **H-Piper**.
 We will embed popular neural networks like VGG, CNN, and Google Inception Net in our framework and we enable user to define own Neural Networks by privoding a simple configuration files.
 We will extend our input processor to support popular inputs like protobuf, json, and etc.

 If time permits, we'd like to hand-tune our framework schedule (Halide's feature) and compete with Caffe and MXNet.
 Also, we could leverage the existing Halide Auto-Scheduler developed by Ravi to generate an automatic schedule to compete with Caffe and MXNet.

 Our framework will be extremely useful for Halide Auto-scheduler to test their performance on different Neural Net and it will be a great performance reference for users who are interested in getting higher performance.

 ### BACKGROUND
-The traditional CNN limited by the lack of ability to be spatially invariant to the input data in a computationally and parameter efficient manner.
-There are some extra work that needs to be done in steps like *MAX-POLL* layer to offset the affects from rotation, scale or shift.
-But that needs more deeper layers.
-What we want to achieve from Spatial transformer networks is a 'corrected' input after localization and transformations.

-This transform also requires a *localisation net* to train transformation parameters, which is by itself a CNN network.
-Therefore, this procedure involves matrix computation, convolution integral and backpropagation to turn parameters.
-All these steps can use parallel to speed up.

-NOTE: *This is our current ideas on some potential steps that can be benefit from parallel, might adjust later.*
+MXNet and Caffe are the most popular frameworks for deep learning.
+Both frameworks are implemented in cpp and are carefully hand-tuned.
+Hand-tuning in cpp could be painful.
+Changes' correctness needs to be verified everytime and the amount of changes for the most simple reschedule is a lot.

+Halide is a new programming language designed to make it easier to write high-performance image processing code on modern machines.
+It provides a concept of "scheduling" which allows developers to easily define he or she wants to iterate through the dataset.
+The amount to be changed is quite trivial.
+The correctness will be not affected heavily if only the schedule is changed.

+It's always interesting to explore the best tradeoff between parallelism and locality.
+With Halide, developers could explore the best tradeoff much faster with less frastration.

+[PolyMage](http://drona.csa.iisc.ernet.in/~uday/publications/uday15asplos.pdf) focus on automatically generating high-performance implementations of image processing pipelines expressed in a high-level declarative language.
+"Experimental results on a modern multicore system show that the performance achieved by our automatic approach is up to 1.81× better than that achieved through manual tuning in Halide, a state-of-the-art language and compiler for image processing pipelines."

 ### THE CHALLENGE
-First of all, we need to learn theories and algorithm behind neural networks, which is new to us.
-CNN itself is complicated and the paper described the idea is pretty new.

-Second, we need to adopt different opensource implememtation and try to find parallelism, locatlity, or less duplicated work in those implementation to see if we could implement the algorithm in the most optimized way.

-Last, we will implement this in [Halide](http://halide-lang.org/).
-Halide's a new programming language came out in 2011/2012, there could be some un-implemented and important features for our project.
+1. We need to figure out the scope of our framework.
+Surely we want to be general enough and support everything but given the fact that we only have couple of weeks to build this.
+It might not be as general as Caffe or MXNet.
+2. We need to explore the locality possibilities between two layers in any neural network.
+To check if we could fuse two layres together and the compare the performance.
+3. Consumer different type of inputs and provide APIs to make it easy for use to migrate to our Framework.
+4. Primitives of our framework needs to be carefully designed to allow user define a pipeline or customized neural net easily.
+5. There might be some difficulties to get auto-schedule from PolyMage since we don't have it in control.
+At the end, we might have to bear with our hand-tune performance.

 **WORKLOAD**

 And we think the cache footprint would be pretty huge in convolution, although the convolution step does not have strong dependency, locality in convolution won't affect too much.
-We think there should be some optimization in terms of how to explore the footprint in memory.
+We think there should be some optimization in terms of how to explore the footprint in memory and Halide makes it easy to define the way we want to handle the workload.

 Also the backpropagation could be requires intensive computation and some intermeida differential result for chain rule.